piisa/muliwai-data/README.md

 # Intro

-Muliwai (pronounced: mu-lee-why, meaning river in Hawaiian) Data is a repo for data for PII experimentation.
+This repo includes various tools and data snippets that might be helpful in PII experimentation.

 # Licenses